Trash of the Titans: Production

 The production team wanted the episode to be about trash, and show runner Mike Scully pitched the idea that Homer should run for office.
 Writer Ian Maxtone-Graham had a friend who had made their way in Chicago politics, through the Sanitation Commission, and so he decided that Homer should run for Sanitation Commissioner.
 They then spent much time trying to get to the point that Homer would have an "over-filled trash can," and through its extensive use of packaging, the concept of Love Day was formed.
 Originally the episode saw Homer running for mayor, but this idea was abandoned.
 The ending was talked about for a while, with the original idea being that the whole town would be raised up and the rubbish be swept underneath.
 The ending was not intended to carry an environmental message, but it played well and is what the staff believe won the episode an Emmy.
 In a July 28, 1997 interview with USA Today, Scully remarked that it was chosen to be the 200th episode of the series since, "I thought it had all the elements of what The Simpsons does best: corporate satire, political satire, a production number, a great story with Homer, and the family is involved.
 It seemed to represent a lot of what we do, so I decided to hold it until May."
-In this interview, Scully hinted that the episode would feature a "big-name movie star and a big-name rock band", adding that these guest stars couldn't be announced at this stage because it hadn't been recorded yet.
+In this interview, Scully hinted that the episode would feature a "big-name movie star and a big-name rock band", adding that these guest stars could not be announced at this stage because it hadn't been recorded yet.

 U2 contacted the show about doing a guest spot, rather than the other way around.
 The writers immediately wrote them one, in case they changed their minds.
 They recorded their lines for the episode in October 1997.
 The band's head of Principal Management Paul McGuinness and Susie Smith, an employee of Principal Management, also make brief appearances in the episode.
 U2's drummer Larry Mullen, Jr. appears in the episode, although he has no dialogue.
 Steve Martin guest stars as Ray Patterson.

 The episode marked the first appearance of Costington's department store, whose slogan is "Over a Century Without a Slogan."
 It took "a lot of wasted man-hours" to come up with both the name and slogan.

 Cultural references

-The episode’s title references the 1981 film Clash of the Titans.
+The episode's title references the 1981 film Clash of the Titans.
 "The Garbage Man" song is a parody of "The Candy Man" from Willy Wonka & the Chocolate Factory.
 During "The Garbage Man", Oscar the Grouch appears.
 The name Sir Loves-a-Lot is a reference to Sir Lancelot.
 When U2 is introduced in the episode their song "Pride (In the Name of Love)" is performed.
 The song is dedicated to Martin Luther King, Jr., who was assassinated in Memphis, TN in 1968 while supporting the Memphis sanitation strike.